Na988/Nasser-ENC4265Portfolio/self_evaluation.md

 ## 📝 Final Thoughts and Feedback

 This course was both practical and intellectually engaging.
 I appreciated how each assignment built on the last and allowed for creativity, self-direction, and exploration of real-world applications.
 One small suggestion would be to include a short summary video in each module.
-It could really help visual learners better grasp the weekly material
+It could really help visual learners better grasp the weekly material.

 Thank you for designing such a thoughtful and forward-thinking course.
 ENC4265 has become a highlight of my semester and helped me build communication skills I’ll carry into my professional future.